 To ensure you know exactly what you’ll owe, your lender will provide you with a Loan Estimate within 3 days of receiving your home loan application.
 This form – which is required by law – will itemize the loan terms, projected payments and closing costs for your potential mortgage so you are aware of precisely what you’ll need to have saved.

 Step 3: Determine How Much Home You Can Afford

 Before you speak with a mortgage lender, it’s useful to calculate how much house you can afford on your own.
-A lender will tell you how much money you qualify for, but you want to make sure you won’t be overextending yourself by determining your budget and what you realistically can afford to spend on mortgage payments each month.
+A lender will tell you how much money you qualify for, but you want to make sure you won’t be overextending yourself by determining your budget, and what you realistically can afford to spend on mortgage payments each month.

-When determining how much house you can afford, you should use the 28/36% rule of thumb, which stipulates that you should not spend more than 28% of your gross monthly income on housing expenses (your salary before taxes) and 36% on your total monthly debt payments.
+When determining how much house you can afford, you should use the 28/36 rule of thumb, which stipulates that you should not spend more than 28% of your gross monthly income (your salary before taxes) on housing expenses and 36% on your total monthly debt payments.